 - Cloud adoption: As more businesses migrate their infrastructure to the cloud, SIEM solutions must adapt accordingly.
 This may involve integrating with various cloud security tools and providing comprehensive visibility across hybrid environments.

 - IoT devices: The proliferation of Internet of things (IoT) devices presents new challenges for cybersecurity professionals.
-Future SIEM systems should be capable of monitoring the vast array of IoT devices in an organization's network, detecting potential threats and vulnerabilities associated with these connected devices.
+Future SIEM systems should be capable of monitoring the vast array of IoT devices in an organisation's network, detecting potential threats and vulnerabilities associated with these connected devices.

-User Behavior Analytics & Insider Threat Detection
+User Behaviour Analytics & Insider Threat Detection

 How Proofpoint Can Help

-In addition to external threats, organizations must also be vigilant about insider threats that can compromise sensitive data or disrupt business operations.
+In addition to external threats, organisations must also be vigilant about insider threats that can compromise sensitive data or disrupt business operations.
 Proofpoint focuses on insider threat management, providing tools explicitly designed to address this growing concern in the cybersecurity landscape.
 Integrating these tools with your existing SIEM system provides comprehensive coverage against both internal and external cyber-attacks.